Kryha/KREAd/README.md

 ## Run multiuser

-To run the application for more than one user follow these steps:
+To run the application for more than one user follow these steps: 00.
+Install GO!
+1. `brew install go` 0.
+Run Make in your local agoric-sdk directory 1. `cd <local-sdk-path>/packages/cosmic-swingset` 2. `make`

 1. Run the chain:
    1. Open a new terminal window